Managing Personal Finances during COVID-19

 We need to stay vigilant in protecting ourselves in today’s digital economy.
 However, online security is even more important during a downturn.
 Remember, if it seems too good to be true, it probably is.

 Scammers are active amid COVID-19, especially through robocalls pretending to be from the Social Security Administration, fake coronavirus tests for Medicare recipients, and scams baiting small-business owners into buying bogus listing services.
-Hang up and do not click on links you do not recognize!
+Do not answer phone calls that may be potential scammers, and hang up immediately if you do answer a scam call.
+Do not click on links you do not recognize!
 If you are uncertain about the legitimacy of a phone call, such as from the Social Security Administration, hang up and find the phone number listed on an official website (ssa.gov).
 Never call back using a number left by a robocall.
-The Federal Trade Commission has more information .
+The Federal Trade Commission has more information.

 Person in need scam.
 This scam is normally targeted to the elderly and asks for money for a fake person who is said to be sick.